 With a detailed account of how the product was made, investigators can more easily find issues or clear the manufacturer of any wrongdoing.
 In a way, batch records serve as a type of insurance policy for businesses that produce pharmaceuticals, food, and other products that may affect public health.

-Aside from third-party interest in product manufacturing records, creating these documents is also helpful for internal purposes.
-Not only can it help you track when you produced certain batches, but it also makes it easy to see how you did so.
+Aside from third-party interest in product manufacturing records, businesses also benefit internally from creating these documents.
+Not only do batch records help you track when you produced certain batches, but they also show exactly how you completed each one.

-In general, there are two primary approaches to creating these documents: manual or electronic.
-Deciding the best method comes down to the size of your operation and the complexity of your processes.
+In general, you can create these documents using one of two methods: manual or electronic.
+Ultimately, the right approach depends on the size of your operation and the complexity of your processes.

 Manual batch recordkeeping systems

-Manual batch records are exactly what they sound like: manmade accounts of the manufacturing process for each batch.
-Typically, a manual batch record is either created on pen and paper or within a proprietary file (Excel, Word, etc.).
+Manual batch records are exactly what they sound like: human-created accounts of the manufacturing process for each batch.
+Typically, employees create these records using pen and paper or a digital file, such as Excel or Word.

-A manual recordkeeping system typically works best for small and/or simple operations.
-If your manufactured goods don’t involve a lot of SOPs, equipment, or ingredients, for example, creating a batch record won’t take too long.
-This means you can use the extra time to store and organize all your records.
+Generally, a manual recordkeeping system works best for small or simple operations.
+Also, if your products involve few SOPs, limited equipment, or minimal ingredients, creating each batch record doesn’t take long.
+As a result, you can use the extra time to store and organize your records manually.

 Electronic batch record GMP compliance